In the Heat of the Sun: Casting

+Casting Notes

-Jiang Wen took an unconventional approach to casing, choosing several young individuals with no prior acting experience but strong athletic backgrounds.
-Xia Yu, who played the teenage Ma Xiaojun, was the skateboarding champion in his hometown Qingdao.
-He was cast partly due to his "uncanny resemblance to Jiang Wen himself and a likable combination of insolence and innocence."
+Jiang Wen adopted an unconventional casting strategy for the film, intentionally selecting young non-professionals with strong athletic backgrounds rather than traditional actors.
+For the lead role of teenage Ma Xiaojun, he cast Xia Yu, who was a local skateboarding champion from Qingdao, was cast partly due to his "uncanny resemblance to Jiang Wen himself and a likable combination of insolence and innocence."
+The film also marked the acting debuts of synchronized swimmer Tao Hong and rhythmic gymnast Zuo Xiaoqing.

-Tao Hong, a synchronized swimmer, and Zuo Xiaoqing, a rhythmic gymnast, also made their acting debuts in the film.
-Many of the young cast members were under 14 years old and had dropped out of school, helping ground the film in the lived experiences of its characters.
+Many of these young cast members were under 14 years old and had dropped out of school, which helped ground the film in the raw, lived experiences of its characters.

+Wendy Larson, author of From Ah Q to Lei Feng: Freud and Revolutionary Spirit in 20th Century China, wrote that the selection of "an awkward-looking boy" who "contrasts with the more conventional tall good looks" of Liu Yiku was clever on part of Jiang Wen, and that Xia Yu "portrays [Ma Xiaojun] as charmingly shy and mischievous in social relationships yet forceful and engaging in his emotions."
+The character has the nickname "Monkey" in the film version, which "Monkey" was the nickname of director Jiang Wen.

 Originally, Jiang Wen filmed himself playing the adult Ma Xiaojun in several scenes.
 However, unsatisfied with his performance and due to time limits, he eventually chose to remove these scenes from the final cut.